JermellB/restagraph/docs/Defining_a_schema.md

       ]
     }

 Note that it assumes the existence of the `People` resourcetype.
-This is defined in the core schema, so you know it'll always be there, but you can equally rely on resourcetypes created in other schemas, as long as they were installed before this one.
+This is defined in the core schema, so you know it'll always be there.
+However, you can equally rely on resourcetypes created in other schemas, as long as they were installed before this one.

+The server installs all resourcetypes defined in a subschema _before_ trying to create the relationships.

+Note: reference errors are silent.
+If the schema defines a relationship that refers to a resourcetype not already defined, it will log the fact and move on.
+So it's fine to refer to resourcetypes defined in other subschemas (in fact, it's positively encouraged) but it _is_ important to make sure you a)only make backward references, not forward ones, and b)upload subschemas according to the order of their dependencies.